Receipt-Wrangler/.github/profile/README.md

 We'll go step by step in getting everything installed.

 Step 1: Set up docker-compose.yaml
-Below is a sample.
+Below is a sample using mariadb.
 Change passwords, and volumes as needed.

 ```yaml
 version: '3.5'
 services: